 Maintain a high index of suspicion with pediatric, geriatric, and obstetric patients.
 Their physiologic responses to major trauma differ from those of other patients, and their injuries are often missed or delayed in diagnosis.
 Early transfer to definitive care improves outcomes in these patient groups.

 Emergency department response should include a stepwise notification system to alert local surgeons or trauma teams and ancillary services such as X-ray, computed tomography (CT) scan, laboratory, blood bank, and operating room personnel.
-Initial stabilization and resuscitation is done most effectively if a well-organized team approach is used.
-The ...
+Initial stabilization and resuscitation is done most effectively if a well-organized team ...